Rounge-lab/GENOMICON-Seq/README.md

 `MUT_CONTEXT: "ATC,CTA"`

-Specify mutational targets as nucleotide contexts (single, tri or pentanucleotide context) - `OPTIONAL` If not specified, any nucleotide in the sequence can mutate with the equal probability.
+Specify mutational targets as nucleotide contexts (single nucleotide, tri or pentanucleotide context) - `OPTIONAL` If not specified, any nucleotide in the sequence can mutate with the equal probability.
 Accepted format: multiple context can be specified as a comma-separated string - All specified contexts must be of the same type (single, tri or penta)